MHMD1001/Real-Time-Weather-Data-Streaming/README.md

 ## Project Setup Steps
 Before beginning this project, make sure you have the following prerequisites:
-1- A machine with a minimum of 12GB of RAM available.
+1- A machine with a minimum of 12GB of RAM available.\n 2- Docker installed on your machine.\n
-2- Docker installed on your machine.
+3- Docker Compose installed on your machine.\n
-3- Docker Compose installed on your machine.
+4- OpenWeatherMap API key

 ### Follow these steps to set up to run the project:
 Clone this repository to your local machine: